Latham report fails teachers and gender-diverse students

 Section: Media Release

-Staffing crisis sparks walkout at schools in Deniliquin
+Staffing crisis sparks walkout at schools across NSW

 Section: Media Release

-Teachers Federation members at Deniliquin South Public School, Edward Public School and Deniliquin High School have walked off the job over the impact the state-wide shortage of teachers is having on their school.
+Teachers Federation members at several school across the state took action last week, walking off the job over a number of issues, including the impact the state-wide shortage of teachers is having on all NSW public schools.

 Section: Media Release